big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/newapplication.md

             4. Then put your public docker image name into `application.ini`.
     - data_address: The **S3 URI** of the data.
     - command: Command line to start docker-based execution analytics starting by `docker run` or `nvidia-docker run`. **Note: since the json format cannot convert correctly in RPAC, please using ` (back apostrophe) to replace the ' (apostrophe) symbol.**
-    - bootstrap: **Command line before you start execution analytics.** Like private s3 data download and unzip, program library install, and any other additional commands (mutiple commands can be chained by logical AND operator `&&`).
+    - bootstrap: Command lines **before** you starting execution analytics.
+Like private s3 data download and unzip, program library install, and any other additional commands (mutiple commands can be chained by logical AND operator `&&`).

 > Note: The serverless function provided by RPAC uses the print out contents of analytics execution as the `results.txt`.
 You may need advanced operations for mutiple outputs within your application.
 At this time, you need to develop your own serverless function, by updating `./AwsServerlessTemplate/NewAppTemplate/lambda` folder.
 More instructions and examples for serverless function development can be found in [link](https://github.com/serverless/examples).